RWDATA2023/deep-learning-challenge/README.md

 - [**Jupyter Notebook**](https://jupyter.org/): A leading open-source platform for interactive computing and data visualization.

 ### Datasets:
 - `charity_data.csv`: An extensive dataset, shedding light on various organizations and their funding efficiency.
-(The source should be credited if known.)